KathyReid/datta-vic-2017/transcript.md

 ## Emotional and social interfaces

-Perhaps one of the most fascinating areas of user interface evolution is what we're observing the emotional and social interface space - this where peoples emotional expressions, their social cues, and indeed their thoughts are being used as sensors or inputs.
+Perhaps one of the most fascinating areas of user interface evolution is what we're observing in the emotional and social interface space - this where peoples' emotional expressions, their social cues, and indeed their thoughts are being used as sensors or inputs.

+### Emotiv

+SLIDE: Emotiv

+Emotive is a research and consumer grade EEG - electroencephalograph - it's a wearable for your brain, and allows you to monitor, assess and research your brain's activities.
+It's really aimed at the research market for organisations who are doing neural research, but there's nothing to stop makers or hackers buying one and exploring it.

+The Emotiv is being developed as a neural control tool, and there's even a drone you can get which is thought-controlled.

+So yes, very soon you'll be able to control your environment with the power of your mind!

+SLIDE: Affectiva

+Another product in this space is an MIT-spinoff called Affectiva.
+Affectiva analyses the facial expression of a user based on a photo or video image, showing things like key emotions or the user's level of engagement with what they're watching or viewing.

+Immediately you can see the implications this has for things like digital signage and advertising, or if you're more altruistic, the implications for example in student engagement in education, and identifying students who might be at risk because Affectiva has identified that they're emotionally disengaged.

+### Considerations and implications

+Of course, here's some key considerations to keep in mind with these technologies also.
+Imagine that your cloud service is keeping data on the cognitive and neural patterns of your user base and is able to categorise or filter them in a meaningful way.
+Could this be manipulated at all?
+I'm not keen on giving the government census my name and address for them to keep, so the thought of giving a for profit company my, well, thoughts, is a little scary.

+And just as we've built ad blockers to filter out banners and sliders and other distractions from what we're really trying to achieve - advertising is really about disrupting the user experience - will we start to see things that block our emotions or faces from facial recognition technologies.

+Well, the answer is yes, and here's an example from a collection called CV Dazzle by Adam Harvey

+SLIDE: Facial recognition disrupting makeup

+### When UIs collide

+Another point to ponder is what happens when user interfaces collide?
+For instance if you have a facial recognition user interface that can identify your emotions, will a voice based user interface change to better calibrate to your mood?
+For instance, if you're upset or angry, will the voice interface use a more soothing tone?

 ## Wearable interfaces